1991 – present (30 years)

-The band was formed in 1991 (Then later split in 2005 reforming in 2008), by keyboardist / multi-instrumentalist Geoff Barrow and singer Beth Gibbons.
+The band was formed in 1991 (then later split in 2005 reforming in 2008), by keyboardist / multi-instrumentalist Geoff Barrow, Adrian Utley and singer Beth Gibbons.
 Barrow had previously worked with Massive Attack and Tricky whilst tape operator at Coach House Studios in Clifton.
 He was often referred to as "that bloke from Portishead" and so decided to name his new musical endeavour after his hometown.

 After releasing a short film (To Kill A Dead Man) and its accompanying music, Portishead signed a record deal with Go!
 Beat and their first album, 'Dummy', was released in 1994.
 It featured heavy contributions from guitarist Adrian Utley.
-In spite of the band's media-shyness, the album gained universal critical acclaim and was successful on both sides of the Atlantic, spawning two hit singles, "Glory Box” and “Sour Times”.
+In spite of the band's media-shyness, the album gained universal critical acclaim and was successful on both sides of the Atlantic, spawning three hit singles, "Glory Box", "Sour Times" and "Numb".
 The album won the British Mercury Music Prize in 1995 beating albums such as Definitely Maybe by Oasis and Leftfield's Leftism.

 Their second album, 'Portishead', was released in 1997, and featured the single "All Mine".
 A live album featuring new orchestral arrangements of the group's songs was recorded primarily at Roseland in New York City and released in 1998, as well as a DVD of the Roseland concert.

 In the time between 'Portishead' and 'Third', Portishead collaborated with singer Tom Jones for a track on his album 'Reload', and also covered Serge Gainsbourg's "Un Jour Comme Un Autre" ("Requiem for Anna") in 2006 on the tribute album 'Monsieur Gainsbourg Revisited'.